 I would like to submit a maintenance request.

 I live in apartment __[your apartment number] __.

 In my apartment, the __[describe the problem] __ does not work.

 Would you please send someone to fix this problem?

 Please send me a reply to confirm that you received my email.

 Thank you in advance for your help with this problem,

 Housing for families

-I am coming to the ELI with my family and we need an apartment that has more than 2 bedrooms, what should we do?
+I am coming to the ELI with my family.
+What should we do?

 Contact ELI-Housing@udel.edu with your name, student ID, and the number people in your family including their ages.